 Liquidity risk exists when particular investments are difficult to purchase or sell.
 Illiquid securities are securities that cannot be disposed of within seven days in the ordinary course of business at approximately the value at which the Fund has valued the securities.
 The Fund's investments in illiquid securities may reduce the returns of the Fund because it may be unable to sell the illiquid securities at an advantageous time or price.
 This situation can be exacerbated in times of adverse market or economic conditions.

 Management of Liquidity Risk

-The Fund's constitution provides for the weekly creation and cancellation of shares and the Redemption Request will be processed on the dealing day immediately following date of receipt and acceptance of the redemption request by the Manager and at the redemption price applicable on such dealing day.
-It is therefore exposed to the liquidity risk of meeting shareholder redemptions at each redemption date.
+The Fund's constitution provides for the daily creation and cancellation of shares and it is therefore exposed to the liquidity risk of meeting shareholder redemptions at each redemption date.